sccn/dl_sccn_demo/README.md

 # Acknowledgements

 This work was partially supported by a GIFT from Mathworks.
+Ivan Skelin, PhD, assisted in creating the LiveScript demo.